Gordon999/Pi_Hailo_Wildlife/README.md

 Change line 94 to suit your detections .... if (label == "cat" and confidence > 0.35) or (label == "bear" and confidence > 0.35):

 Edit start_cam.sh to suit your user name, eg change gt64bw

+Runs a pre-capture buffer of approx 2 seconds